What Happens to Your Body When You Stop Smoking?

 - Five years after you dump this bad habit, your risk of esophageal, lung, mouth and throat cancers drops dramatically.
 Your risk of having a stroke is the same as your other nonsmoking pals.

 - Ten years after smoking, your lung cancer death rate is about half that of a smoker’s.
-This is great news; smoking accounts for 90
+(This is great news; smoking accounts for 90 percent of lung cancer deaths worldwide.)

 - Fifteen years after you put out the butts, your risk of heart disease is the same as someone who doesn’t smoke.